The Office of Student Activities supports student leaders in managing their clubs and hosting events that will impact the student body.

 The Bard Philosophy Club holds with St. Augustine that philosophy is always theology and vice versa.

 We curate faculty and non-faculty talks of an interdisciplinary nature on the humanities as well as publish a once-a-semester journal.
-The latter project is a Catholic ecumenical voice for a postsecular culture, titled "St. Stephen's Forum" after the Episcopalian Seminary which later become Bard College, Joyce's Stephen Daedalus, and of course, the first martyr St. Stephen.
+The latter project is a Catholic ecumenical voice for a postsecular culture, titled

 Know a bunch of trivia or an ace in your academic or artistic field?
 Have a lot of useless knowledge that needs to be put to use somewhere?
 Come join the Bard Trivia Club (Quiz Bowl).